saksham/CarND-Traffic-Sign-Classifier-Project/README.md

 of epochs did not help.
 This was expected and the model showed signs of over-fitting.
 Drop-out layers were introduced after each activation layer with the final keep probability of 50% to improve performance on the validation data set.

+To avoid dropping out during prediction, my model accepts an additional parameter called `mode` that can take one of the two values `TRAINING` or `PREDICTING` to enable or disable droput.
 #### Data Augmentation

 To enrich the training data set, multiple data augmentation techniques were tried out.
 Augmenting the training set with